-We sincerely hope you’ve had a bumper harvest from your first flush and looking forward to the second – which should be 2-3 weeks after the first.
-There’s now a couple of things required to get it ready for its second, or subsequent flush.
+We sincerely hope you've had a bumper harvest from your first flush and looking forward to the second - which should be 2-3 weeks after the first.
+There are now a couple of things required to get it ready for its second, or subsequent flush.
+You may also need to do this if you had a failed flush and all your mushrooms stalled.
+In which case, we call this re-setting the bag.

-Run your hand over the outside of the bag to clear any debris or dried nubby bits out of the airholes.
+Run your hand over the outside of the bag to clear the holes of any debris and nubby bits like pin-sets that failed to grow, or stem stumps from harvested mushrooms.
 We want these airholes clear so it gets plenty of fresh air and space to grow next time.

 - Half the weight of the bag is water.
-So, for instance, if you purchased a 4kg bag that means 2kg (2 litres) of it is water
+So, for instance, if you purchased a 4kg bag that means 2kg (or 2 litres) is water

-- So, let’s say, in your first flush you harvested 700g of mushrooms, and the bag now weighs in at 3kg.
-This means the bag has lost about 300g (or 300ml) of water to evaporation – in addition to the 700g which is what gives the mushrooms their weight.
+- So, let's say, from that 4 kg bag you harvested 700g of mushrooms, and the bag now weighs in at 3kg.
+This means the bag has lost 700g of water to the fruit (which is what gives the mushrooms their weight) and 300g to evaporation from the holes.

 - This means it only has 1 litre of water left, which should be enough for the second flush, but it may struggle for the third.
 At some stage, it will need a drink.

-Once it’s lost about 70% of its water it’s time for it to take a dunk.
-This should not be needed until after the 3rd flush (or possibly its 2nd if you have it in a dry location).
-Do this by…
+Once it's lost about 70% of its water it's time for it to take a dunk.
+Generally, this should not be needed until after the 3rd flush (or possibly its 2nd if you have it in a dry location).
+Do this by...

 - Put a weight on top to submerge it.